Megalodon (website)

-Overview

-One of Megalodon's aims is to enable people to make copies of web pages to quote as part of public discourse.
-For example, to provide an earlier copy of a terms and conditions page for comparison when an update is announced.
-It is also used to cite web resources.
-Users have the option between archiving a page's desktop and mobile variant.

 Megalodon's server can be searched for "web gyotaku" or copies of web pages, by prefixing any URL with "gyo.tc"; the process checks the query against other services as well, including Google's cached pages and Mementos.

-On 12 November 2010, Afility revealed that all files copied before the first half of 2007 were lost because of a malfunction in their backup process.
+On 12 November 2010, Affility revealed that all files copied before the first half of 2007 were lost because of a malfunction in their backup process.

 Megalodon does not archive sites which include a "noindex" or "noarchive" tag in the robots.txt file.